UmSenhorQualquer/pyforms/docs/api-documentation/basewidget.md

 ## **User interface functions**
 ***************************

-You will probably never use these functions directly, but they are here just for you to understand how the BaseWidgets layout is generated.
+You will probably never use these functions directly, but they are here so you can understand how the BaseWidgets layout is generated.

 ### generate_tabs(formsetdict)